XLNT/gnarly-demo/README.md

 Paperboy is just a websocket server that queries against the postgres `events` table for events that match the filter options you provide.

-And `an-old-man-at-a-cafe-in-the-50s` is the image that reads the events that the paperboy delivers.
+And `wsecho` is the image that reads the events that the paperboy delivers.
 It's just a dumb websocket client packaged as a docker container, nothing special.

 Note that this docker-compose file exposes paperboy's port (`3000`) to your host, so you can query it yourself, following the details in the [paperboy repo](https://github.com/XLNT/paperboy)